dipanshugayakwad/Predicting-Solar-Flares-with-Space-Weather-Data/README.md

 ## Model Development

-🔬 The core of this project involves developing a predictive model using machine learning algorithms.
-Various algorithms such as Random Forest, Support Vector Machine (SVM), and Neural Networks are explored and implemented.
-The model leverages the historical solar activity data to learn patterns and make predictions about the likelihood of solar flares.
+🔬 The core of this project involves developing a predictive model using machine learning and deep learning algorithms.
+The LSTM model is chosen for time series forecasting due to its ability to capture long-term dependencies in sequential data.The LSTM model is compiled with the mean squared error loss function ("mean_squared_error") and the Adam optimizer.The trained LSTM model is evaluated on the validation dataset to assess its performance.The model's loss and validation metrics are recorded and can be visualized to monitor training progress.

 By training the model on a labeled dataset containing information about past flare occurrences and solar conditions, it learns to recognize patterns that are indicative of imminent flare events.